MicrosoftDocs/learn/learn-pr/azure-devops/manage-release-cadence/includes/2-what-are-deployment-patterns.md

 For example, we could expose the feature first to a few users to see how they react.
 That random sample of users sees the feature, or we could just let the feature go live to everyone.

 But this deployment pattern might benefit Mara, and me more than anyone else.
-The big advantage to the feature toggles pattern is that, it helps us avoid too much branching.
+An advantage to the feature toggles pattern is that, it helps us avoid too much branching.
 Merging branches can be painful.

 ## Dark launches